Leisure Suit Larry 6: Shape Up or Slip Out!: Plot

 Larry Laffer is once again single at the outset of the game, as his girlfriend Passionate Patti is off doing her own thing (she is mentioned only briefly by the narrator at one point in the game, and appears in the calendar with the game).
 After competing—and losing—on the television dating show Stallions, Larry gets an all-expenses-paid trip to La Costa Lotta, a refined health spa.
 Due to his status as non-paying guest, he is treated rudely by the staff and given the worst room on the premises.
 Larry would later find himself assisting a variety of women with various tasks.

 Larry meets and eventually helps Gammie lose weight by figuring out how to start a weight-loss treatment machine, but he gets left after she feels far too pretty for Larry.
 Larry would also meet Shablee, and after finding and giving her an evening gown, she leads Larry to an evening date by the beach.
-The night ends after Larry realizes she is actually a guy.
+The night ends after Larry realizes she's a trans woman.
 At one point he meets Cavaricchi and Burgundy, and after helping them, he gets invited to a sauna with the two of them but eventually ends up being left out.
 Larry later on meets Char and after gathering some items for her, gets asked into a room where he eventually gets electrocuted by a machine, he wakes up the next day in his room.
 Larry meets Merrily and she tells Larry about her dream to bungee jump from a nearby tower in the hotel, after Larry finds the key to the Bungee Tower door they both go up to get ready to jump but Larry mistakenly falls off the tower and later wakes up in his room.
 Eventually, Larry acquires all the required items to give to Shamara, he goes to a balcony in the hotel and speaks with Shamara.
 He gives her all the items and she eventually becomes happy with Larry.
 The game ends with both of them presumably having sex.